aptech/docs/docs/CR-plotSetLegendBkd.rst

     :param opacity: a value between 0 (completely transparent) and 1 (completely opaque).
     :type opacity: Scalar

-    :param bkd_clr: Optional input, the name or rgb value of the new background colors
+    :param bkd_clr: Optional argument, the name or rgb value of the new background colors.
     :type bkd_clr: string

 Remarks